Density-Informed Pseudo-Counts for Calibrated Evidential Deep Learning: Experiments

 \subsection{Experiments with CIFAR-10 as ID dataset}

-Table~\ref{tab:cifar_results} reports ID performance on CIFAR-10 and OOD detection results on CIFAR-100 (near semantic shift) and SVHN (far domain shift).
-Compared to MNIST, CIFAR-10 is more challenging due to higher visual complexity and greater intra-class variability.
-Among the evaluated methods, DIP-EDL achieves the strongest ID performance, obtaining the highest classification accuracy ($91.8\%$) and the lowest ID BS ($0.13$), indicating improved calibration while maintaining high predictive accuracy even as it scales to more complex image data.
+On CIFAR-10 (Table~\ref{tab:cifar_results}) a more challenging setting compared to MNIST, DIP-EDL achieves the highest accuracy ($95.03\%$) and lowest ID BS ($0.0978$) among single-pass methods.
+Deep Ensembles, using multiple forward passes, achieves better ID performance at the cost of inference efficiency.

 For OOD detection, performance trends differ between near- and far-shift scenarios.
-On the far-OOD task (SVHN), DIP-EDL achieves the highest AUROC ($0.91$) and AUPR ($0.96$), thus, outperforming EDL ($0.88$ AUROC, $0.92$ AUPR) and other baseline methods.
-On the near-OOD task (CIFAR-100), which shares a significant visual overlap with CIFAR-10, and as such, represents a more challenging setting, AUROC and AUPR scores are more closely matched across methods, with DAEDL achieving the highest AUROC ($0.83$ vs. $0.81$) and DIP-EDL attaining the highest AUPR ($0.79$).
-These results demonstrate successful and reliable distributional shift detection by DIP-EDL.
+On the far-OOD task (SVHN), DIP-EDL achieves the highest AUROC ($0.9660$) and AUPR ($0.9830$), outperforming all baselines including Deep Ensembles ($0.9628$ AUROC, $0.9802$ AUPR).
+On the near-OOD task (CIFAR-100), which shares significant visual overlap with CIFAR-10 and is thus more challenging, scores are more closely matched with Deep Ensembles, which achieves the highest AUROC ($0.9072$), while DIP-EDL achieves the second highest AUROC ($0.9002$) and the highest AUPR ($0.8859$).
+These results confirm reliable distributional shift detection by DIP-EDL, particularly for far-OOD scenarios.